dataformsjs/dataformsjs/docs/jsx-loader.md

     replace: 'var useState = React.useState;'
 });

+// Debug using with DevTools using Babel Standalone configured with source maps.
+// Additionally adding `debugger;` lines to the generated code allows for stepping
+// through the generated code. jsxLoader.isSupportedBrowser = false;
+jsxLoader.sourceMaps = true;

 // Additional properties and options exist and can be viewed
 // in the source of the [jsxLoader.js] file.
 ```